-Our Board of Directors has adopted a code of ethics that applies to our principal executive officers, principal financial officer or controller, or persons performing similar functions ("Code of Ethics").
+Our Board of Directors has adopted a Code of Conduct and Ethics that applies to our principal executive officers, principal financial officer or controller, or persons performing similar functions ("Code of Ethics").
 A copy of our Code of Ethics will be furnished without charge to any person upon written request.
-Requests should be sent to: Secretary, Global Clean Energy Holdings, Inc. 2790 Skypark Drive, Suite 105 Torrance, California 90505.
-Our Code of Ethics is also available under the "Investors" section of our website at www.gceholdings.com
+Requests should be sent to: Corporate Secretary, Global Clean Energy Holdings, Inc. 2790 Skypark Drive, Suite 105, Torrance, California 90505.
+Our Code of Ethics is also available under the "Company" section of our website at www.gceholdings.com.